jezzsantos/saastack/docs/decisions/0004-dotnet-version.md

 It should provide the functionality we are basing the patterns in the codebase on

-It should NOT be a re-release version, it should be a stable version(a.k.a not on the bleeding edge), and well supported in the .NET eco-system of 3rd party libraries and frameworks.
+It should NOT be a re-release version, it should be a stable version(a.k.a. not on the bleeding edge), and well-supported in the .NET ecosystem of 3rd party libraries and frameworks.

 ## Considered Options